NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding9/README.rst

    The user cannot leave any of the distributions for these values as constant for the Dakota UQ engine.

 5. Next click on the **Run** button.
 This will cause the backend application to launch dakota.
 When done the **RES** panel will be selected and the results will be displayed.
 The results show the values the mean and standard deviation.
-The peak displacement of the roof, is the quantity **1-PFD-9-1** (first event (tool to be extended to multiple events), 9th floor (in US ground floor considered 0), and 1 dof direction). the **PFA** quantity defines peak floor acceleration, the **RMSA** quantity the root mean square of floor accelerations, and the **PID** quantity corresponds to peak interstory drift.
+The peak displacement of the roof, is the quantity **1-PFD-9-1** (first event (tool to be extended to multiple events), 9th floor (in US ground floor considered 0), and 1 DOF direction). the **PFA** quantity defines peak floor acceleration, the **RMSA** quantity the root mean square of floor accelerations, and the **PID** quantity corresponds to peak inter-story drift.

 .. figure:: figures/9story-RES1.png
    :align: center